Specathon2k21/Team_Stunners-Text_Recognition_System/README.md

 # Team_Stunners-Text_Recognition_System .
-Project to recognize handwritten text from image as a part of SPECATHON2021.
+Our project is to recognize handwritten text from image as a part of SPECATHON2021.